nicholashc/GhostWizards/README.md

 #### Permission & Access

-*(meta-note: the hand-drawn diagrams used to work out these contract relationships looks a little too unhinged to post publicly)*
+##### tl/dr

-**tl/dr** The Guild is the only permanent-ish contract, there could be multiple redeploys until the official Tournament starts, at the end of the day c-level permissions accounts have a lot of control.
+The Guild is the only permanent-ish contract, there could be multiple redeploys until the official Tournament starts, at the end of the day c-level permissions accounts have a lot of control.
 Way too much in this author's opinion.

+##### 1) Presale
-**1) Presale** is obviously temporary.
+Is obviously temporary.
 It holds ether and wizards that will be absorbed into the Guild and entered into the inaugural tournament (via the GateKeeper). (side note: technically but unlikely this can be self-destructed at any time, even if all wizards are not absorbed and those wizard ids could be overwritten)

+##### 2) WizardGuild
-**2) WizardGuild** holds the wizards and manages token functionality/validation.
+Holds the wizards and manages token functionality/validation.
 I think it's supposed to be permanent, or at least has no obvious mechanism for upgrade.
 Does not (consensually) hold ether and cannot be self-destructed.
 Also manages each "series" of wizards.
 Does not know about the GateKeeper explicitly, only who a "Minter" is for a given series.

+##### 3) GateKeeper
-**3) GateKeeper** controls actions and access to other contracts.
+Controls actions and access to other contracts.
 It hardcodes the Presale and Guild addresses.
 It also registers tournaments and handles new summonings, revivals, etc, directed to other contracts.
 I think the inaugural one will be one-time use contract to deal with the presale, but in theory they could be reused.
 It's not supposed to have ether other than some overpay dust but nevertheless can be have its full balance withdrawn arbitrarily.
 Can also be self-destructed with restrictions.

+##### 4) Tournament
-**4) Tournament** is a one time use contract that has the Guild and GateKeeper hardcoded, and sets the DuelResolver at deployment.
+Is a one time use contract that has the Guild and GateKeeper hardcoded, and sets the DuelResolver at deployment.
 It manages "battle clones" of the wizards participating, which are unique to that tournament.
 Holds the prize value and keeps track of the time/rules.
 It can be self-destructed after a certain length of time after the tournament ends, even if the prize isn't claimed.

+##### 5) DuelResolver
-**5) DuelResolver** just does fancy math and dosen't know about any other contracts.
+Just does fancy math and dosen't know about any other contracts.
 It can be reused by multiple tournaments or there could be different versions.
 Does not (consensually) hold ether and cannot be self-destructed.

+##### 6) C-Levels
-**6) C-Levels** ultimately there are ceo/coo/cfo roles in the important contracts that have pretty widespread powers (some limits within active tournaments and closed wizard series).
+Ultimately there are ceo/coo/cfo roles in the important contracts that have pretty widespread powers (some limits within active tournaments and closed wizard series).
 By proxy the ceo has every power of any role lower in the hierarchy by the ability to reset coo/cfo/gatekeeper/minter/tournament/etc.

 ### Disclosure Responsibly Disclosed